mwojtaczka/encryption/README.md

 ### Lazy decryption
 As decryption process is considered as costly, one can postpone it to the moment when the field is needed.
 `@Encrypt(lazy=true)` needs to be setup to enable lazy decryption.
-Moreover, one has to specify the moment when decryption will happen (typically the field's getter):
+Moreover, one has to specify the moment when decryption will happen and use `StaticDecryptor` (typically the field's getter):
 ```
 @Encrypt(lazy = true)
 String lazySensitive;